 Investors have been debating the merits of “active” versus “passive” investing for a while now.
-We break down those concepts and explain why both strategies can have a role in your portfolio.
+We break down those concepts and explain how a blended strategy may benefit your portfolio.

 In my work at Morgan Stanley Wealth Management, I spend a lot of time thinking about how to construct investment portfolios—and these days, a big part of that conversation centers on the role of active and passive styles of investing, an ongoing (and sometimes quite heated!) debate in the financial industry.

 This isn’t just an academic conversation: It has the potential to affect your investment results in a real and meaningful way.

-Active investing means investing in funds whose portfolio managers select investments based on an independent assessment of each investment’s worth—essentially, trying to choose the most attractive investments.
+Active investing means investing in funds whose portfolio managers select investments based on an independent assessment of their worth—essentially, trying to choose the most attractive investments.
 Generally speaking, the goal of active managers is to “beat the market,” or outperform certain standard benchmarks.
-For example, if you’re an active investor, your goal may be to achieve better returns than the S&P 500.
+For example, if you’re an active US equity investor, your goal may be to achieve better returns than the S&P 500 or Russell 3000.

 If you’re a passive investor, you wouldn’t undergo the process of assessing the virtue of any specific investment.
 Your goal would be to match the performance of certain market indexes rather than trying to outperform them.
 Passive managers simply seek to own all the stocks in a given market index, in the proportion they are held in that index.
 Because active investing is generally more expensive (you need to pay research analysts and portfolio managers, as well as additional costs due to more frequent trading), many active managers fail to beat the index after accounting for expenses—consequently, passive investing has often outperformed active because of its lower fees.